 (38) "Dose" is a generic term that means absorbed dose, dose equivalent, effective dose equivalent, committed dose equivalent, committed effective dose equivalent, total organ dose equivalent, or total effective dose equivalent.
 For purposes of these rules, "radiation dose" is an equivalent term.

 (39) "Dose commitment" means the total radiation dose to a part of the body that will result from retention in the body of radioactive material.
 For purposes of estimating the dose commitment, it is assumed that from the time of intake the period of exposure to retained material will not exceed fifty years.

 (40) "Dose equivalent" (HT) means the product of the absorbed dose in tissue, quality factor, and all other necessary modifying factors at the location of interest.
 The units of dose equivalent are the sievert (Sv) and rem.

-(41) "Dose limits" means the permissible upper bounds of radiation doses established in accordance with these regulations.
-For purposes of these regulations, "limits" is an equivalent term.
+(41) "Dose limits" means the permissible upper bounds of radiation doses established in accordance with these rules.
+For purposes of these rules, "limits" is an equivalent term.

 (42) "Dosimetry processor" means a person that processes and evaluates individual monitoring devices in order to determine the radiation dose delivered to the monitoring devices.

 (43) "dpm" means disintegrations per minute.
 See also "curie."